Video: Work Out Your Top 3 Values

 Lateral Thinking, by Edward de Bono

-This book is a classic text on creative thinking.
+Lateral Thinking is a classic text on creative thinking.
 De Bono explains how the mind works, and then sets out various inventive methods to inspire lateral thought.
 This is essential reading on problem solving and compliments other approaches to slow thinking.
-The book champions divergent thought as opposed to purely vertical, convergent decision making methodologies.
+The book champions divergent thought as opposed to purely vertical, convergent decision-making methodologies.

 The Dice Man, by Luke Rhinehart